Pisz: History

 As a result of the treaty of Versailles, the 1920 East Prussian plebiscite was organized under the control of the League of Nations.
 It was preceded by a campaign of violence and terror by the Germans against the Poles.
 The Germans attacked the Polish community center, there were beatings of Poles and the Polish press reported preparations being made for a pogrom against Poles, thus it resulted in 2,940 votes to remain in East Prussia, and therefore Germany, and none for Poland.

 During World War II, Johannisburg was 70% destroyed by fighting and occupation by the Soviet Red Army.
 At war's end in 1945, it was transferred from Soviet to Polish control according to the Potsdam Agreement and officially renamed Pisz in 1946.
 The name Pisz comes from the Old Prussian word pisa ("swamp"), owing to the muddy water from nearby Lake Roś.
 After assumption of Polish rule, Germans returned to their home after flight from the Red Army.
 Those who did not pledge allegiance to Poland were expelled in accordance with the Potsdam Agreement.

 Tourism and sights

 The town is a popular place to begin sailing on the Masurian lakes.
 Historic sites of Pisz include the Gothic town hall, the Church of St. John, the ruins of the Teutonic Knights' castle and preserved World War II bunkers.

+Transport

+National roads 58 and 63 intersect in Pisz.

+Pisz has a railway station on the Olsztyn-Ełk railway line.